 Read the Broil King Regal 500 Pellet Grill

 Not to be left out of the market, Broil King, Canada's largest grill maker has entered the Pellet Grill market.
-They have choosen to manufacture in the United States.
 The Broil King Regal Pellet Grill is heavy and solid and it can hit temperatures up to 600 degrees.
 This is the pellet grill we were promised.
 It is well made and powerful.
 It even comes standard with a full rotisserie system.
 The Regal has many innovative features that make for a convenient and easy to use pellet grill.

 Yoder focuses on the smoking side of pellet cooking, but this unit converts to a direct grill as well.
 The construction isn't just good, it is downright impressive.
 At well over 300 pounds, this is the heaviest pellet grill on this list.
 It is also one of the most solidly constructed.
 The cooking space is large and the heavy construction helps maintain a consistent heat.
 Whether you want to use this unit as a grill or a smoker, it is one of the best on the market.